Golf Holidays in France; A Golfer’s Guidebook …

 Accessible from the UK by plane, car, ferry or train in just an hour or two, France is the obvious choice for the ultimate golfing holiday!

 Whichever golfing resort you decide upon, you are guaranteed to have a wonderful time in France.
 With its laid-back attitude, stunning golf courses and more cheese and wine than you could enjoy in a lifetime, France makes the ultimate indulgent golf break!
-Have a look at our favourites below:
+Have a look at our favourites in the following section.

 Le Golf National’s two 18-hole, par-72 championship courses and short academy layout made it the clear choice to be the permanent host of the French Open – and now Le Golf National will play host to the Ryder Cup in 2018.